-Glyfalda is one of the most popular districts in Athens and the favorite to many Athenian, it offers hundreds of meters of sandy beaches most of them, completely free, perfect for sunbathing, making this area the first option for those looking for nice beaches in the Athens Riviera.
+Glyfada is one of the most popular districts in Athens and the favorite of many Athenian, it offers hundreds of meters of sandy beaches most of them, completely free, perfect for sunbathing, making this area the first option for those looking for nice beaches in the Athens Riviera.

-During the summer season the public beaches here can get crowded, but for a small fee, you can stay in one of the many private beaches in the area.
+During the summer season, the public beaches here can get crowded, but for a small fee, you can stay on one of the many private beaches in the area.

-The Vouliagmeni lake is famous for being a mineral spa, its thermal water is considered as having healing properties, and is believed to be beneficial curing dermatological diseases, neuralgia, disfiguring arthritis, and the list goes on.
+The Vouliagmeni lake is famous for being a mineral spa.
+Its thermal water is considered as having healing properties.
+It is believed to be beneficial in curing dermatological diseases, neuralgia, disfiguring arthritis, and the list goes on.

 The lake is a kind of club so you must pay to visit.
 But it has a nice infrastructure, worth the price.

 Distance to Athens: 21 km – 30 to 35 minutes by car.

 There are two Vouliagmeni Beaches near Vouliagmeni Lake.
 One of them is an organized beach with a long sand stripe, the price for using its facilities is 5 euros.